 Schenectady County Historical Society

-The Schenectady County Historical Society has announced a number of guided walking tours set in Schenectady County, beginning Saturday, June 22nd.
-[Read more…] about Schenectady Co Historical Plans Walking Tours
+The Schenectady County Historical Society have announced their history walking and kayak tours are set to return to Schenectady and Waterford this summer.
+[Read more…] about Schenectady County History Walking & Kayak Tours